 At a minimum, you must make sure that all of your touchpoints present accurate information—there are few things worse than showing a potential customer conflicting information!
 This is especially true when it comes to advertisements: Don’t show out of date sales or promotions and then allow incoming leads to be disappointed when they see that what attracted them to the site is already over.

 Additionally, make sure that your marketing content matches your ecommerce design and tone, or your leads may end up confused about what your brand image is.

 Customers want to feel like they’re interacting with humans, so make sure to present the same tone and aesthetic across the board for best results.

 And even though their ebook itself is more blue than green, they still use the same color in their subscribe button, and similar language in their pop up.

 As you design your customer touchpoints, consider what questions they’re asking at the stage they’re currently in:

 Awareness (Advertising): What is this brand?
 What can they offer me?

 Investigation (Content Marketing): Why is this brand better than competitors?

-Consideration (Email Outreach & Customer Support): How and why should I buy?
+Consideration (Email Outreach, Online Customer Support & Customer Phone Support): How and why should I buy?